Category Archives: Self Confidence

 Did you swing well at those pitches?

-You can do this with them in the backyard or at the cages to instill the habit and begin to switch their perspective on success.
-Practice “real” at bats with them.
-Before the at bat make sure to give them time to do their 3 mental statements.
+You can do this with them in the backyard or at the cages to instill the habit and begin shifting their perspective on success.
+Practice “real” at-bats with them.
+Before each at-bat, make sure to give them time to go through their 3 mental statements.
 It may help if you do it out loud with them.
-Then have them step in the “box” with strong body language.
-After each at bat go through the checklist with thimg_3949.pngem.
-Use the no answers as moments to coach and improve.
-Use the yes answers to deliver well deserved praise!

 3 Steps Back, 4 Steps Forward